amrutha2508/Full-Stack-RAG-project/README.md

     Uses an existing Python interpreter (often Conda’s) Creates a virtual environment for your project Activates it only when you tell it to
-7. Always run poetry add you cmd to run commands using the poetry virtual env.
-Ex: "**poetry add uvicorn main:app --reload --port:8000**"
+7. Always run poetry run you cmd to run commands using the poetry virtual env.
+Ex: "**poetry run uvicorn main:app --reload --port 8000**"